wyantb/js-regex/Readme.md

         .f.digit()
         .repeat(5, 5)
     .endMacro()
+    // Macros are setup, let's create our actual regex now:
     .create()
         .macro('dept-prefix').capture()
         .literal('-')
         .macro('date').capture()
         .literal('-')
         .macro('issuenum').capture()
-        .peek(); // Returns the string shown above
+        .peek(); // Returns the string shown above this code example
 ```

 Conclusion
 ----------

 Perhaps this library piques your interest.
 If so, cool!
 Let me know!
 Just know that there are a few things that I'd like to clean up before really releasing this library;  [see the issues page](https://github.com/wyantb/js-regex/issues) for details.
-That and more tests; it's probably too easy to step into a landmine of invalid or senseless regexes right now, so negative coverage (cannot do these invalid things with js-regex) and more positive coverage are always helpful.
+That and more tests; it's probably too easy to step into a landmine of invalid or senseless regexes right now, so negative coverage (it is not possible to do *these* invalid things with js-regex) and more positive coverage are always helpful.

 Really, Really Experimental Methods
 -----------------------------------